John Clere (naval commander): Career

 He was eldest surviving son of Sir Robert Clere of Ormesby, Norfolk, and his second wife Alice, daughter of Sir William Boleyn, of Blickling Hall, Norfolk.
 He succeeded to his father's estates in 1529 and in 1538 came into possession of about 20 manors, mostly on the Norfolk coast, following his mother's death.

 His mother left him "a bed of blue damask and yellow", a "heart of gold with a large diamond in it", and "a pair of beads of gold" (a rosary).
 She bequeathed to his brother, the poet Thomas Clere a gold table salt and a pair of beads which had been a gift from Anne Boleyn.

 Clere married, by 1531, Anne, daughter of Sir Thomas Tyrrell of Gipping, Suffolk (and a granddaughter of James Tyrrell), with whom he had three sons and two daughters.
 Clere was knighted in 1539, and was an attendant of the Duke of Norfolk at the reception of Anne of Cleves.

 He was a Member of Parliament (MP) for Bramber 1542 and 1545, Thetford March 1553 and Norfolk 1555.

-Mary I of England raised loans for defence and war in Scotland.
+Queen Mary I raised loans for defence and war in Scotland.
 Clere was one of the Norfolk landowners who contributed £100 in 1557.